ernest-bruce/human-internet/humanity/humanity.md

 · this makes *war* a thing of the past
 · this makes *care for our environment,* *efficient use of resources,* and *the advancement of humanity* our only worthy goals
 · dedicating ourselves to these goals will give each of us [fulfilling occupations](https://youtu.be/tRHsq40f0pE "YouTube: The Drone Engineer Helping Farmers Work Smarter") and [new sources of food](https://youtu.be/of-fBY2Zj3Y "YouTube: Food Computers Are Here And They’re About To Revolutionize Agriculture"), and will ensure a bright and safe future for our descendants
-· working together on those goals will help us to cherish and respect one another for the contributions each of us makes to humanity’s progress
+· working together on these goals will help us to cherish and respect one another for the contributions each of us makes to humanitys progress

 &nbsp;